 While Latino and Hispanic people have been a part of this region’s history since long before 1950, the population boom of the mid and late twentieth century in Arlington included a dramatic growth in these groups as well.

-In this interview, Vanessa Cárdenas shares her memories of her time at Washington and Lee High School, the importance of the Latin American Student Association in her life, and her service to her fellow students.
+In this interview, Vanessa Cárdenas shares her memories of her time at Washington-Liberty High School (formerly Washington-Lee), the importance of the Latin American Student Association in her life, and her service to her fellow students.
 Hispanic Heritage Month first became an annual time of celebration recognized at the national level in 1988 (you can read more about the month-long observance on the County website).

 Interviewer: Ingrid Kauffman